 Written by Ben Hamlitsch, trueFIBER Fiber Technical Specialist, RCDD, FOI

-What Are Field Terminated Fiber Optic Cables?
+What Are Field-Terminated Fiber Optic Cables?

-Field termination describes the termination of the fiber optic cable in the field or, after installation has taken place.
-When these types of cables are terminated, they need to be pulled between two points, then connectors will need to be attached and then connected to a patch panel.
+Field termination describes the termination of the fiber optic cable in the field or after installation has taken place.
+When these types of cables are terminated, they need to be pulled between two points, and then connectors will need to be attached and then connected to a patch panel.
 In addition, before they can be attached to a panel, connectors need to be attached to each individual strand, and a variety of tools will be needed.

-Let’s look at some of the advantages and disadvantages of field terminated fiber cable:
+Let’s look at some of the advantages and disadvantages of field-terminated fiber cable:

 - Precision lengths: Because these cables are cut to length before adding connectors, it's not necessary to have these cables pre-determined for length.

 - Easy pull system: Fiber optic bulk cable is very easy to pull from either end of the installation circuit.

 - Higher labor costs: When fiber optic cables are terminated in the field, costs can be high.
 There are a variety of other tools needed, many steps need to be taken, and field technicians need to have the right training.